Laragear/WebAuthn/README.md

 * **If a user loses his device, can he register a new device?**

 Yes.
-If you're not using a [password fallback](#password-fallback), you may need to create a logic to register a new device using an email.
+If you're not using a [password fallback](#password-fallback), you may need to create a logic to register a new device using an email or SMS.
 It's assumed he is reading his email using a trusted device.

 * **What's the difference between disabling and deleting a credential?**